TomLingHK/grocery-list-project/README.md

 - [ ] Able to add new row / col for table

+- [ ] Able too delete row / col ( row0 cannot be deleted, at least 1 row and 1 col)

+- [ ] Reorder nav bar

 - [x] Modify data

 - [ ] Pass object to components and use destructuring

 - [ ] Able to upload pictures

+- [ ] Gallery to insert pictures in table content

 - [ ] Authorization